 The growing number of players and technology complexity involved with 5G has created an unprecedented need for simpler and more transparent frameworks for licensing, patent pools and standards that can be scaled across diverse market segments.
 Existing methods require significant investments of time, budget and technological and legal depth that no longer suit the broad array of companies that will be utilizing the new technology.

-Click here to watch a panel of experts from organizations at the forefront of 5G innovation, as they discuss these challenges and their vision for the future of licensing in the world of wireless connectivity.
+At Premier Cercle’s IP Tech Summit 2020, McDermott Partner Dr. Henrik Holzapfel was joined by a panel of experts from organizations at the forefront of 5G innovation.
+Click here to watch as they discuss these challenges and their vision for the future of licensing in the world of wireless connectivity.